Bidyendu Mohan Deb: Legacy

-Deb's main contributions are in the field of theoretical chemistry and the molecular geometry model he developed to demonstrate the influence of electronuclear attractive force and the highest occupied molecular orbital in the determination of molecular shapes is reported to be a notable one.
+Deb's main contributions are in the field of theoretical chemistry and the molecular geometry model he developed to demonstrate the influence of electronuclear attractive force and one of the highest occupied molecular orbitals in the determination of molecular shapes.
 His work on the applicability of the concept of internal stresses of molecules and solids revealed their relation to the density-functional theory and quantum fluid dynamics.
 He developed methodologies for predicting new molecules using quantum chemistry and for combining cellular automata with Thomas-Fermi-Dirac theory.

 One of the early pioneers of the electron density theory in chemistry, Deb's main focus was on developing the foundations for a possible density-based alternative quantum mechanics bypassing the Schrödinger equation and the many-electron wave-function.
 He emphasized the general interpretative aspects of the electron density in chemistry.
 For both these ends, he concentrated on developing a single time-dependent equation (the Deb-Chattaraj or DC equation) for the direct calculation of electron density, which is different from the usual density functional theory.

-His researches have been documented in many articles published in journals of repute (Note: Please see Selected bibliography section) and he has published two books, The Force Concept in Chemistry and The Single-Particle Density in Physics and Chemistry.
-Besides, he has also written about holistic education as well as on Satyajit Ray, one of the pioneers of modern Indian cinema.
-His writings have been cited by many authors (Note: Please see Citations section) and he has guided seventeen doctoral and post-doctoral scholars in their studies.
+His research have been published in peer-reviewed academic journals (Note: Please see Selected bibliography section) and he has authored two books, The Force Concept in Chemistry and The Single-Particle Density in Physics and Chemistry.
+He has also written about holistic education as well as on Satyajit Ray, one of the pioneers of modern Indian cinema.
 He was also involved with curriculum designing programs and seminars and has been associated with science journals as a member of their editorial boards.

-Prof. Deb is widely considered as a scholar of arts and literature of both eastern and western worlds.
-Recently his lifelong enthusiasm and passion for Indology and its connection to the world heritage is culminated in the book "The peacock in splendour: Science, literature and arts in ancient and medieval India".
-"A result of long and painstaking research over many years, this refreshing and structured book is a pioneering effort to examine the intellectual dimensions of Indian holism.
-It provides an encyclopedic and illuminating account of the three major entangled strands of Indian Science, Literature and Art covering nearly 5,000 years of the holistic Indian civilization, from about 3300 B.C. to around 1600 A.D.
-This book will be an exciting read for not only intelligent and interested laypersons, but also for students, teachers and scholars in sciences, technologies, humanities – including fine arts and performing arts – as well as social sciences."